How to Tell if a Credit Card's Annual Fee Is Worth It

 American Express offers two versions of its Blue Cash credit card.
 The Blue Cash Everyday card has no annual fee and offers 3% cash back at U.S. supermarkets (on up to $6,000 per year, then 1%), 2% cash back at U.S. gas stations and at select U.S. department stores, and 1% cash back on all other eligible purchases.
 See Rates & Fees.
 Terms apply*

-The other version of the card, Blue Cash Preferred, has a $95 annual fee, but offers much higher rates of cash back.
-It gives 6% cash back at supermarkets (also on up to $6,000 per year, then 1%), 6% cash back on select U.S. entertainment streaming subscriptions (including Netflix, Disney+, and Apple Music), 3% back on transit purchases and gas stations, and 1% elsewhere.
+The other version of the card, Blue Cash Preferred, has a $95 annual fee (waived the first year), but offers much higher rates of cash back.
+It gives 6% cash back at U.S. supermarkets (also on up to $6,000 per year, then 1%), 6% cash back on select U.S. streaming subscriptions (including Netflix, Disney+, and Apple Music), 3% back on transit purchases and U.S. gas stations, and 1% elsewhere.
 See Rates & Fees.
 Terms apply*

 If you were to use the no-fee Blue Cash Everyday and spend $300 a month at U.S. supermarkets, you'd earn $108 of cash back each year with it.
 But you'd earn $216 in cash back if you were making the same grocery purchases with the Blue Cash Preferred card instead.

-By choosing the Blue Cash Preferred you’d still come out $13 ahead on groceries alone, once you factor in the card’s $95 annual fee.
-This is before you consider the 3% cash back offer for gas and transit purchases, compared to 2% for the Blue Cash Everyday.
-You also earn additional cash back with the Blue Cash Preferred card’s offer of 6% cash back on select streaming subscriptions, versus just 1% with the Blue Cash Everyday.
+By choosing the Blue Cash Preferred you'd still come out $13 ahead on groceries alone, once you factor in the card's $95 annual fee.
+This is before you consider the 3% cash back offer at U.S. gas stations and on transit purchases, compared to 2% for the Blue Cash Everyday.
+You also earn additional cash back with the Blue Cash Preferred card's offer of 6% cash back on select streaming subscriptions, versus just 1% with the Blue Cash Everyday.

 So in this case, anyone spending $300 a month or more on groceries is leaving money on the table by not going for the Blue Cash Preferred and paying the $95 annual fee.